amirci/mt_testing/README.txt

 * Install nuget and add it to the path
 * Run: rake (should build)
 * Run: rake test (should run all the tests)

+Log:

+0.3.4
+Fixed issue with MsTest, was using the wrong setup attribute